Travel Vietnam: Know Before You Go

 11. A Motorbike is the best way to see Vietnam

 If you are looking to make the most out of your Vietnam experience, you might want to think about buying or renting a motorbike to explore the country.
 However, this option does come with a certain risk.
-As mentioned before the traffic in Vietnam is simple madness, and if you are not an experienced driver and don’t feel confident riding a bike it is strongly advised not to do it.
-Also, know that riding a motorbike in Vietnam is illegal for foreigners not holding a local driver’s license, meaning that your insurance most likely won’t cover you in case you do get in an accident.
-Want to know more about riding a motorbike in Vietnam check out our full guide to riding a motorbike in Vietnam here!
+As mentioned before the traffic in Vietnam is simple madness, and if you are not an experienced driver and don’t feel confident riding a bike it is strongly advised not to do it

 .